Khibiny (electronic countermeasures system): History

-The first samples of "Khibiny" were far from ideal as to their weight and size parameters were not suitable for installation on the aircraft.
+The first samples of "Khibiny" were far from ideal since their weight and size parameters weren't suitable for installation on the Su-27M.
 To solve this problem KNIRTI collaborated closely with Sukhoi, working under the direction of Rollan G. Martirosov.
-Collaborate on a plane integrated ECM (received code "product L-175V") bore little resemblance to the conventional practice in such cases.
+Collaborate on a plane integrated ECM (received code "product L-175") bore little resemblance to the conventional practice in such cases.
 Typically, the manufacturer of equipment issues to aircraft design bureau specification for the placement of products that represent a complete set of design documents and makes recommendations on placement of its parts with the restrictions on the length of the connections between them.
 In this case, the equipment "Khibiny" was immediately inserted into the design of the aircraft under development.
-As a result of close co-operation by the end of the 1980s the first stage of R&D was completed.
+Consequent to close co-operation by the end of the 1980s the first stage of R&D was completed and prototypes were made, due to delayed development the L-005S Sorbitsya-S was made as an offshoot, like the Khibiny it also used an AESA horn antenna for ECM transmission (although the big difference between the three was that Khibiny used digital signal processing whilst Sorbitsya used analogue).
 March 18, 2014 was adopted the fighter-bomber Su-34, equipped with electronic countermeasures complex L-175V "Khibiny".
 Upgraded Khibiny EW complexes join air units in course of modernization.
-According to TASS, the "Khibiny" complex will be further modernized based on combat results of Su-34 front-line bombers during their combat deployment in the War in Ukraine.
+According to TASS, the "Khibiny" complex will be further modernized based on combat results of Su-34 front-line bombers during their combat deployment in the Russian invasion of Ukraine.

+Features of the ECM system include.